flywire/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

             .. group-tab:: None

-Now that you know how ``county_data`` will be structured, you can write the code that will fill it with the county data.
-Add the following code to the bottom of your program:
+Now that you know how ``county_data`` will be structured, you can rewrite the code that will fill it with the county data.
+Replace the bottom of the program to fill in ``county_data`` with the following:

 .. tabs::